deonj/phpipam/README.md

 PHPIPAM installed with PHP:7.4-apache and MYSQL:5.6.49.
 If you are importing existing data with a new installation then a manual import is recommended.
 Your backup SQL data can be placed in the volume created and then manually imported (See PHPIPAM documentation for details).

 * The volume created links to the database container at /var/lib/mysql
-* If you are using the docker-compose file to build then ensure that the phpipam-1.4.tar file is present in the same directory (can be changed in the dockerfile)
 * The url will be localhost:8080/phpipam/

 ## Docker Compose File ##